cliffinn/data-analyst-portfolio/README.md

 # Benito Itele Wuver - Data Analyst Portfolio

 Welcome to my data analytics portfolio!
-I’m Benito, a passionate data analyst with experience in extracting insights from data, creating compelling visualizations, and automating data workflows.
-Below are some of the key projects I have worked on, each showcasing different aspects of my data analysis skills.
+I am proficient in advanced analytics, adept at driving data-driven decision-making.
+Skilled in various data analysis techniques and tools, consistently delivering actionable recommendations to optimize business processes and enhance performance.
+Committed to ongoing learning and staying abreast of the latest trends in data analytics for organizational success.

 ## Projects